 How much does a real estate agent cost?

-While most real estate agents work on commission, new agencies have been popping up that offer a fixed fee for their services.
-This amount will vary depending on the level of service you request from the agent, and some agents will also have tiered fee structures based on the purchase price of your property.
+While most real estate agents work on commission, new agencies are popping up offering a fixed fee for their services.
+This amount varies depending on the level of service you request from the agent, and some agents offer tiered fee structures based on the purchase price of your property.

 But if you choose a fixed-fee agent, you may still need to pay a commission to the buyer’s agent.
 Talk with your real estate agent to learn more about what to expect come closing time.

 How much is the commission of a real estate agent?

 The majority of real estate agents work on commission and typically net 5% to 6% — sometimes more — of the home’s cost.
 If the buyer also has a real estate agent, the seller’s agent generally splits their fee with the buyer’s agent, leaving each with 2.5% to 3%.